AvolitesLtd/TitanManual/website/versioned_docs/version-12.0/patching/patching-new-fixtures-or-dimmers.md

 in a workspace window with an automatic representation of your patch.

 You will see the fixtures you have patched laid out on screen in handle number order.
-You can then use the Visualiser controls to reposition the fixtures if you wish -- see chapter 11.
+You can then use the [Visualiser controls](../capture-visualiser.md) to reposition the fixtures if you wish.

 -   You can turn off Auto Patch in the Capture Visualiser Settings window (Stage tab).